 Advice following dental surgery

-We advise a soft diet for the first 28 hours following your child’s dental surgery.
+We recommend a soft diet for the first 24 hours following your child’s dental surgery.

 Bleeding

-It is normal to have blood stained saliva for about 24 hours after the tooth (teeth) have been removed.
+It is normal for saliva to appear slightly blood-stained for about 24 hours after the procedure.

-If the tooth socket starts to bleed again, take a piece of gauze, place it over the tooth socket and have your child bite down for at least five minutes.
-Rest for 10-20 minutes – this should stop the bleeding.
+• Place a piece of gauze over the area and have your child bite down for at least five minutes

 Local anaesthesia